flybywiresim/aircraft/docs/a320-simvars.md

     - Psi
     - Current pressure in brake accumulator on yellow alternate brake circuit

+- A32NX_FWD_DOOR_CARGO_POSITION
+    - Percent
+    - Real position of the forward cargo door

+- A32NX_FWD_DOOR_CARGO_LOCKED
+    - Bool
+    - Forward cargo door is locked in closed position

 - A32NX_PARK_BRAKE_LEVER_POS
     - Bool
     - Current position of the parking brake lever